tikv/rfcs/text/2021-02-24-coprocessor-plugin.md

 | X Build very slow | ◯ Build fast |
 | X Hard to debug | ◯ Easy to debug |

-Ideally, we'd like to develop a plugin in dynamic mode, and eventually, to distribute the statically linked one in release.
-So there is an interesting research area that designing a plugin framework that can write the plugin once, and compile to the dynamic one and the static one without duplicate code.
-Anyway, this is an ambitious target but sort of out of scope, so we may explore the possibility when marching on.

-So initially, in this RFC, we'll only focus on the dynamic plugin framework that works in RawKV mode.
+In this RFC, we'll only focus on the dynamic plugin framework that works in RawKV mode.

-### Web Assembly

-Web Assembly is chosen to host the dynamic plugin.
-There was alternatives like dynamic lib, lua and bpf.
-So in this section, I'll explain the tradeoff between them and why WASM is the most appropriate choice for TiKV:

-- Dynamic Library

-    Previously, a proof-of-concept plugin experiment [[repo]](https://github.com/andylokandy/plugin) is done.
-As a result, we found that Rust's unstable ABI is a risk in safety.
-It's hard to guarantee that the TiKV and the plugin has absolutely the same ABI version, and is also hard to debug such a plugin.

-- Lua

-    TOO SLOW

-- eBPF

-    Berkeley Packet Filter has been experimented in Hackathon.
-It requires the plugin to be written in C, which is not capable to migrate `tidb_query` eventually.
-And also, eBPF is not turing-complete, which is unacceptable.

-- WASM

-    Web Assembly has also been experimented in Hackathon.
-As the result, it made the performance score around 50% to 80% to the statically linked one.
-Good work for `Wasmer`!
-Besides, WASM can be written in many languages and has great safety guarantee.

 ### Plugin runtime

 The plugin runtime is a new component settling in `tikv::server::service::kv::Service`.
-It runs the WASM module in a `Wasmer` sandbox, dispatches coprocessor request to the sandbox, and convertes data between the WASM interface and the `Engine` trait instance.
+It loads the dylib plugin, dispatches coprocessor request to the plugin, and proxy the API calls from plugin to the [`Storage`](https://tikv.github.io/doc/tikv/storage/struct.Storage.html).

-The path of the WASM plugin should be specified in the config file and be loaded at TiKV startup.
+The path of the plugin should be specified in the config file and be loaded at TiKV startup.

 ### Plugin SDK

-The plugin SDK is a standalone rust library that defines the glues for types that plugin framework could pass through the WASM boundary.
-And also, it should setup the proper build process of the WASM module.
-In addition, a minimal plugin boilerplate would be nice.
+The plugin SDK is a standalone rust library that help setup the build process for the plugin.

 ### Multi-plugin